faros-ai/faros-intellij-plugin/README.md

 ## Installation

 **From JetBrains Marketplace:**
-1. In IntelliJ IDEA, go to Settings/Preferences → Plugins
+1. In your JetBrains IDE, go to Settings/Preferences → Plugins
 2. Click on "Marketplace"
 3. Search for "Faros AI"
 4. Click "Install"

 **Manual Installation:**
 1. Download the latest release `.jar` file
-2. In IntelliJ IDEA, go to Settings/Preferences → Plugins
+2. In your JetBrains IDE, go to Settings/Preferences → Plugins
 3. Click on the gear icon and select "Install Plugin from Disk..."
 4. Select the downloaded `.jar` file